songfj/purephp/README.old.md

 # PurePHP Framework

-**A lightweight RESTFul framework for PHP 5.3.3+**
+**A lightweight RESTFul framework with legacy support for PHP 5.2+ .
+Based on expressjs**

-IMPORTANT: I am discontinuing the PHP 5.2 support, but if you are still interested there is a (unmaintained) php5.2 branch
+## Why PHP 5.2?

+The majority of my customers' hostings are not supporting PHP 5.3 yet and I needed a very simple and easy to understand framework for small projects, a framework which you just unzip and works with zero or one-step installation.

+I felt unconfortable with other PHP 5.2 frameworks out there, that wasn't giving me the freedom I needed, specially before using other frameworks like expressjs or Slim for a while: decoupled framework and engines, facade mode, middleware, RESTful driven, events, ...

+So I ported many expressjs concepts and route regular expression engine to the PHP world.

+With PurePHP you can build your own framework, with the directories or engines that best fit your requirements, or just embed it for using as a part of an existing project, like Wordpress.

 ## Requirements

-* Apache 2 server (not tested in others)
+* Apache server
-* PHP 5.3.3 or later
+* PHP 5.2 or later

 ## Setup